cdggt/tcf/eta0.50/README.md

 # Exact Coherent Structures calculated in turbulent Taylor-Couette flow
 Library of Exact Coherent Structures (ECSs) found in turbulent Taylor-Couette flow (TCF).
-The datasets stored in this repository compliment the following papers: <enter doi to paper(s)>.
+The datasets stored in this repository compliment the following paper(s): http://arxiv.org/abs/2105.02126.

 Folder `state-files` contains the TCF ECS state files in HDF5 file format.
 MATLAB functions are provided in folder `utils/` that can read the TCF HDF5 state files into MATLAB.